-- Instances of student misconduct can be referred to the Dean from a wide variety of sources, including but not limited to staff, students, heads of other colleges, or a member of the wider community. - An appropriate behaviour management intervention will be determined on the basis of the facts of that particular situation. - A student who is accused of misconduct will be given an opportunity to respond to the allegations made against them which may have disciplinary consequences. - During any investigation, the College will offer pastoral support to any students directly involved. - The Dean, in assessing the information provided and making a determination, can impose measures of varying severity.
+- Instances of student misconduct can be referred to the Dean from a wide variety of sources, including but not limited to staff, students, heads of other colleges, or a member of the wider community. - An appropriate behaviour management intervention will be determined on the basis of the facts of that particular situation. - A student who is accused of misconduct will be given an opportunity to respond to the allegations made against them which may have disciplinary consequences. - During any investigation, the College will offer pastoral support to any students directly involved. - In any disciplinary matter, the complainant and respondent will ordinarily be permitted to be accompanied by a support person at meetings with the Dean and/or Head of College.
+A support person may be another student member of the College, or a member of staff of the College.
+The support person is to provide moral support for the complainant or respondent, and not to act as an advocate for them.
+Obligations to maintain confidentiality extend to support persons and representatives, and any other parties involved in a complaint (including any witnesses who may be interviewed as part of any investigation).
+The College may require a support person, if any, to be identified in advance of a meeting. - The Dean, in assessing the information provided and making a determination, can impose measures of varying severity.
 These include (but are not limited to) a warning, restitution, or fine.
 The Head of College may, after due inquiry, suspend or expel a resident member of the College. - Where a penalty is imposed, decisions will ordinarily be communicated in writing to the student or students involved. - Persistent unacceptable behaviours may result in an escalation of consequences. - A serious incident of misconduct may result in immediate suspension or expulsion, notwithstanding that a student may not previously have come to the Dean's attention for any other instance of misconduct. - Allegations of serious misconduct may lead to a student being suspended while an investigation is taking place.
 Such a suspension does not prejudge or imply the outcome of the investigation.
 In such a case, the College will ordinarily offer to arrange alternative accommodation for the student. - The duration and timing of a suspension will be at the Head of College's discretion. - The terms of a suspension will involve exclusion from the College buildings and grounds, and from all College-related activities, including off-site and online.
-Failure to comply with this condition is considered serious misconduct. - The College reserves the right to ban individuals from College grounds and Collegeassociated activities indefinitely. - The Board will act as a referral body should there be any matter that a student may wish to have reviewed.
-The Board will determine the form such review will take (which is likely to be through a sub-committee of the Board), and inform the relevant student(s) and the Head of College. - Appeals to the Board are likely to succeed only if it is shown that there was a significant problem with the process applied, or a review on the merits shows that the decision was plainly wrong, or the penalty clearly disproportionate to the offence. - Outcomes of an appeal to the Board may include a reduction, maintenance, or increase of any penalties applied.
+Failure to comply with this condition is considered serious misconduct. - The College may take other precautionary measures as it judges appropriate in the circumstances.
+Precautionary measures are interim measures taken in order to minimise the potential for harm to any person, and as well as suspending a person, may include (for example) prohibiting a person from speaking with or approaching another person. - The College reserves the right to ban individuals from College grounds and Collegeassociated activities indefinitely. - The Board will act as a referral body should there be any matter that a student may wish to have reviewed.
+The Board will determine the form such review will take

+(which is likely to be through a sub-committee of the Board), and inform the relevant student(s) and the Head of College.

+- Appeals to the Board are likely to succeed only if it is shown that there was a significant problem with the process applied, or a review on the merits shows that the decision was plainly wrong, or the penalty clearly disproportionate to the offence. - Outcomes of an appeal to the Board may include a reduction, maintenance, or increase of any penalties applied.